stephen-gloade/dubs-advising/README.md

-# Dubs Advising Capstone Project
+# :diamonds:Dubs Advising Capstone Project:diamonds:

 This repository contains the source code for a web-based arbitrage betting platform that specializes in math based betting.
 This project was built to provide Dubs clients a prototype betting system for implementation into the production site.

-## Project Overview
+## :trophy:Project Overview

 The platform allows authorized users to view all games being played from an array of 60 different sports through the ODDS API.
 These individual games are then mapped through to find the best odds from each bookmaker.
 The best odds per team are then displayed and the user is informed whether or not the math allows for a 0% loss bet.
 Calculations are done using Express.js endpoints made for this project and some client side arithimic.
 The user is authorizied using auth0, without proper authorization the user cannot access the arbitrage systems.